-We loved jumping off the pontoon every morning for a snorkel, and although visibility wasn’t great thanks to the rain and the silt, we managed to spot lots of brightly coloured fish, colossal crabs, brain coral and more importantly, a sea turtle!
+We loved jumping off the pontoon every morning for a snorkel with our waterproof camera, and although visibility wasn’t great thanks to the rain and the silt, we managed to spot lots of brightly coloured fish, colossal crabs, brain coral and more importantly, a sea turtle!

 Hubbie even made a video of it all…

 Most of the staff were friendly, and I have to mention in particular Natalia who was the chirpiest and most helpful person we met on our entire trip!

 The heavy rain and storms had us marooned at Asalem for almost the whole trip.
 Of course not the fault of Asalem, but it’s all part of the reality.
 Boat trips were cancelled, and there was no point in doing the jungle trails we’d planned because the mud had made them impassable.
 The first day it wasn’t so bad.
 We spent some quality time with our kindles, caught up on journal writing and even on occasion observed the lost art of conversation.

 Yet 4 days of it was just too much.
 We felt trapped, and wished we’d stayed somewhere a little less salubrious in Abraão.
 At least then we could’ve walked around town, met other travellers and eaten at different restaurants.